chef/knife-openstack/README.md

 # Configuration #

-In order to communicate with an OpenStack Compute cloud's OpenStack API you will need to tell Knife your OpenStack Compute API endpoint, your Dashboard username and password (tenant is optional).
+In order to communicate with an OpenStack API you will need to tell Knife your OpenStack Auth API endpoint, your Dashboard username and password (tenant is optional).
 The easiest way to accomplish this is to create these entries in your `knife.rb` file:

+    ### Note: If you are not proxying HTTPS to the OpenStack auth port, the scheme should be HTTP
+    knife[:openstack_auth_url] = "http://cloud.mycompany.com:5000/v2.0/tokens"
     knife[:openstack_username] = "Your OpenStack Dashboard username"
     knife[:openstack_password] = "Your OpenStack Dashboard password"
-    ### Note: If you are not proxying HTTPS to the OpenStack auth port, the scheme should be HTTP
-    knife[:openstack_auth_url] = "http://cloud.mycompany.com:5000/v2.0/tokens"
     knife[:openstack_tenant] = "Your OpenStack tenant name"

-If your knife.rb file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables:
+If your knife.rb file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables.
+For example, using the conventions of [OpenStack's RC file](http://docs.openstack.org/user-guide/content/cli_openrc.html) (note the `openstack_auth_url`):

+    knife[:openstack_auth_url] = "#{ENV['OS_AUTH_URL']}/tokens"
     knife[:openstack_username] = "#{ENV['OS_USERNAME']}"
     knife[:openstack_password] = "#{ENV['OS_PASSWORD']}"
-    knife[:openstack_auth_url] = "#{ENV['OS_AUTH_URL']}"
     knife[:openstack_tenant] = "#{ENV['OS_TENANT_NAME']}"

 If your OpenStack deployment is over SSL, but does not have a valid certificate, you can add the following option to bypass SSL check: